1908 Springfield race riot: Trial

 Shortly after Richardson was released, Joe James, who, within two days of Ballard's death, had been labeled as "the negro who killed Clergy Ballard," was brought to trial.

-Many black people in the city feared being attacked again if James was acquitted, packing their personal effects so they could leave town the moment the jury read its verdict.
-Judge Creighton also ordered a special venire of 100 jurors to be on hand.
-A total of 123 potential jurors were excused before the final jury was compiled.
-The defense barred men born in the south from serving on the jury.
-The defense also asked potential jurors to reveal where they were during the riotous attacks and to reveal if they harbored any prejudice toward black people.
+Many black people in the city feared being attacked again if James was acquitted, packing their personal belongings so they could leave town the moment the jury read its verdict.
 During his incarceration, he "repeatedly" refused to enter a guilty plea of murder.
 He initially entered a plea of "not guilty," but his lawyers changed the plea right before the trial began, and entered one of "self defense."

-James was represented, pro-bono, by the black attorneys Octavious V. Royall and A. Morris Williams.
-Royall requested a change of venue, noting his belief that James could not receive a fair trial in the county, but Judge James A. Creighton denied the request, stating:

-In no county in the state does so little prejudice exist against the colored race as in the county of Sangamon.

 As the trial began, several "Black Hand" letters were sent to Sheriff Werner, and left in the yard of the courthouse, threatening more violence if James was not hanged.
 The letters included demands such as: "If Joe James don't hang we are going to kill him and run every nigger out of town."
 An effigy of James was also hanged from a telephone pole at Third and Washington streets, with the message: "Nigger don't let the sun go down on you."
 The police excused the effigy as "a bit of humor."